andreapignaz/event-camera-spinnaker/README.md

                         Port of the destination server.
 If nothing is set, 12000 will be used.
 ```

-The host can test the connection to the UDP server via the `test_udp_connection.py` script (remember to customize it with the correct IP address and port).
+The host can test the connection to the UDP server via the `test_udp_connection.py` script, available in the `tools` directory (remember to customize it with the correct IP address and port).

 ## Server

-An example application for the server is `simple_udp_server.py` that prints on stdout received packets.
+The script `from_udp_to_file.py` script receives packets from UDP and saves them to a aedat4 file that can be read via the DV application to check the quality of the received data.

-The script `from_udp_to_file.py` script instead receives packets from UDP and saves them to a aedat4 file that can be read via the DV application to check the quality of the received data.
+An example called `output.aedat4` is provided.

-An example called `output.aedat4` is provided-
+An example application for the server is available in the `tools` directory, it is called `simple_udp_server.py` and it prints on stdout received packets.